DTJF/fbdoc/src/doc/5_Tables.md

 Overview  {#SecTabOverview}
 ========

-\Proj is a multi functional tool.
-The choosen Emitter specifies which kind of output to generate.
-And the choosen Run Mode specifies where to get input from and where to write the output at.
-Here's a table of all run modi (lines) against the inbuild emitters (columns).
+\Proj is a multi functional tool, controlled by command line parameters.
+Several run modi specify where to get input from and where to send output at.
+Different emitters specify the context of the output.
+The following table shows all run modi (lines) and inbuild emitters (columns).
+Each run mode has its default emitter (DEF), but can also get combined with a customized emitter in useful (+) and less useful (-) combinations.

 |                    | \ref SecEmmCSource | \ref SecEmmGtk | \ref SecEmmDoxy | \ref SecEmmLfn | \ref SecEmmSyntax |
 | -----------------: | :----------------: | :------------: | :-------------: | :------------: | :---------------: |